apabon123/financial-data-system/src/scripts/README.md

-# Scripts Directory Structure
+# scripts/

-This directory contains Python scripts for various functions of the financial data system.
-The scripts are organized by function and by symbol to maintain a clean and scalable codebase.
+This directory contains automation and utility scripts for database management, data updates, analysis, and other operational tasks.

+## Subdirectories
+- `analysis/`: Scripts for data analysis and reporting.
+- `database/`: Scripts for database setup, migration, and maintenance.
+- `market_data/`: Scripts for updating and managing market data.
+- `utilities/`: Miscellaneous utility scripts.

+Scripts are organized by their primary function to facilitate maintenance and discovery.

 ## Directory Organization